 “The US warns companies to stay on guard for possible Russian cyberattacks.”

 This is a phrase you’ve likely seen or heard within the last few months.
 Russia’s invasion of Ukraine in February 2022 was not only fought with boots on the ground, but with hands on keyboards too.
 Hackers have been working relentlessly to further weaken Ukraine by damaging critical service infrastructure and crippling access to everyday amenities.
-It’s a new battleground for warfare, and organizations everywhere—not just in Ukraine and Russia—need to be prepared.
+Cyber warfare is a new battleground for warfare, and organizations everywhere—not just in Ukraine and Russia—need to be prepared.

 The Newest Kind of Warfare